CtrlK

 Distinctiveness Conflict Risk

 Clear niche focused on pre-implementation requirement clarification with specific triggers (unclear requirements, >2 days complexity, cross-team).
-Unlikely to conflict with coding, documentation, or other skills due to its distinct 'before coding' positioning.
+The YAGNI/KISS methodology makes it distinct from general planning or coding skills.

 3 / 3